Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

 \item \textbf{RQ3.
-How does coverage relate to fault detection?} Similar to diversity, we want to assess the association between state-of-the-art coverage metrics and faults.
-This will enable us to compare black-box diversity and white-box coverage in terms of the guidance they can provide to select test sets with high fault revealing power.
+How does coverage relate to fault detection?} Similar to diversity, we aim to assess the association between state-of-the-art coverage metrics and faults.
+This enables us to compare black-box diversity and white-box coverage in selecting test sets with high fault-revealing power.
 Note that recent studies questioned the use of coverage metrics to assess DNN test inputs~\cite{li2019structural,harel2020neuron}.
-In fact, state-of-the-art coverage metrics highly rely on artificial inputs generated based on adversarial methods~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance}.
-However, their positive correlation with the presence of adversarial inputs does not necessarily mean that they are efficient to reveal the fault detection capability of natural test input sets.
-Several studies~\cite{li2019structural,chen2020deep} have actually failed to find strong correlation between coverage and misprediction rates when using only natural input sets.
+Most state-of-the-art coverage metrics strongly rely on artificial inputs generated based on adversarial methods~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,sun2019structural,kim2019guiding,gerasimou2020importance}.
+However, their positive correlation with the presence of adversarial inputs does not necessarily mean that they are efficient enough to reveal the fault detection capability of natural test input sets.
+Several studies~\cite{li2019structural,chen2020deep} failed to find a strong correlation between coverage and misprediction rates when using only natural input sets.
 Furthermore, coverage metrics showed poor performance in guiding the retraining of DNN models to improve the robustness of the model to adversarial attacks~\cite{dong2019there,yan2020correlations}.
-Therefore, there is still no consensus on which coverage metrics are suitable for different DNN testing-related tasks such as test selection, minimisation, and generation.
+Therefore, there is still no consensus on which coverage metrics are suitable for different DNN testing-related tasks such as test selection, minimization and generation.

 \item \textbf{RQ4.
-How do diversity and coverage perform in terms of computation time?} We want to compare the selected diversity and coverage metrics in terms of their computation time.
-Most importantly, we aim to study how such computation times scale as the size of test sets increases.
-Excessive computation times may limit applicability, though what is acceptable depends on context.
+How do diversity and coverage perform in terms of computation time?} We aim to compare the computation times of selected diversity and coverage metrics.
+Most importantly, we aim to study how these computation times scale as the sizes of the test sets increase.
+Excessive computation times may limit applicability, though what is acceptable depends on the context.

 \item \textbf{RQ5.
-How does diversity relate to coverage?} Though diversity is black-box and has therefore inherent practical advantages, it is interesting to study the correlation between diversity and coverage to determine if they essentially capture the same thing.
-Though this question can be indirectly answered with some of the previous questions, such correlation analysis can provide additional insights to explain and support previous results.
+How does diversity relate to coverage?} Though diversity is black-box and therefore has inherent practical advantages, it is interesting to study the correlation between diversity and coverage to determine if they essentially capture the same thing.
+Though this question can be answered indirectly by some of the previous questions (correlations are transitive), such correlation analysis can provide additional insights to explain and support previous results.

 \end{itemize}